cafeDeDevs/phlint_app/docs/contributing.md

 ## Introduction

 First and foremost, thank you for contributing to Phlint App!
-This short documentation covers conventions and guidelines on how best to make coding contributioins to Phlint App.
+This document covers conventions and guidelines on how best to make coding contributioins to Phlint App.
 While not strictly enforced rules, these guidelines are meant to provide you with essential standards and practices common to Open Source Contributions.